Bentley Oakes

 I received my PhD at McGill University in 2019 on the topic of model transformation verification.
 During this period, I was an instructor for the Introduction to Programming course at McGill for three terms.
 I also was a visiting researcher at the General Motors Technical Center in Michigan, USA and the fortiss research institute in Munich, Germany.

 During my bachelor’s degree at the University of Manitoba, I held three internships as part of the co-operative program.
 The first internship was at Blackberry (formerly Research in Motion) in Waterloo, ON.
 The topic of this internship was on cryptographic communication protocols.
 The second and third internships were at Electronic Arts in Montréal, QC.
-These internships focused on prototyping artifical intelligence solutions.
+These internships focused on prototyping artifical intelligence solutions in video games.

 For more information, please see my CV.